numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

  ..
 Dimo: TODO: make notation consistent wrt f_target

-Note that this runlength-based targets approach is in particular used in COCO for the scenario of (single-objective) expensive optimization in which the artificial best algorithm of BBOB-2009 is used as reference algorithm and the five budgets of :math:`0.5n`, :math:`1.2n`, :math:`3n`, :math:`10n`, and :math:`50n` function evaluations are fixed (with :math:`n` being the problem dimension).
+Note that this runlength-based targets approach is in particular used in COCO for the expensive optimization scenario (single-objective).
+The artificial best algorithm of BBOB-2009 is used as reference algorithm and the five budgets of :math:`0.5n`, :math:`1.2n`, :math:`3n`, :math:`10n`, and :math:`50n` function evaluations are fixed (with :math:`n` being the problem dimension).

+Runlength-based targets have the advantage to make the target value setting less dependent of the expertise of a human designer.
+Only the reference budgets have to be chosen a priori.
+Runlength-based targets have the disadvantage to depend on the choice of a set of reference algorithms.

 Runtime over Problems
 =========================

 In order to display quantitative measurements, we have seen in the previous section that we should start from the collection of runtimes for different